38 products

 The traditional duopoly of Westlaw and LexisNexis remains the backbone of US legal research, with Bloomberg Law as the strong third option for transactional and regulatory matters.
 Both incumbents have integrated generative AI deeply through 2024-2025: Westlaw Precision now includes CoCounsel after the Thomson Reuters acquisition of Casetext, and Lexis+ AI ships with Protégé and document-grounded drafting.

 Horizontal legal-AI competitors — Harvey, Paxton AI, Hebbia, Spellbook — have grown rapidly, with Harvey particularly entrenched at AmLaw 100 firms.
-They typically supplement rather than replace primary research databases. vLex Fastcase serves cost-conscious small and mid-size firms with a strong content library and AI assistants; the 2023 Fastcase-vLex merger created a credible global third option.
+They typically supplement rather than replace primary research databases.
+VLex Fastcase serves cost-conscious small and mid-size firms with a strong content library and AI assistants; the 2023 Fastcase-vLex merger created a credible global third option.

 Selection criteria include depth of primary source content (case law, statutes, regulations, secondary materials), Shepardising or KeyCiting equivalents, judicial analytics (Lex Machina, Bloomberg Law Litigation Analytics), AI grounding and citation accuracy, and integration with the practice management system and document store.
 Read our Westlaw vs Lexis+ AI guide, the legal AI buyer guide, the legal tech hub, and the eDiscovery directory.